 Using large barrels or containers is a great way to collect rainwater.
 You can even buy special rainwater barrels with taps that are great for those who are camping in one place permanently.

 There are water barrels that are collapsible which make them ideal for those who are on the go.
 Just make sure that they are always covered to prevent insects or animals from getting inside.
+Also check out this Water Containers And Storage For Camping.

 We love the: